StratusOnMaestro Studio Ensemble

 The following screenshot shows an example (as does the video above):

 Figure 4.
-Using the Azure Application picker to find your published offer and import it into Maestro Studio Solo's visual designer.
+Using the Azure Application picker to find your published offer and import it into Maestro Studio Ensemble's visual designer.

 Internationalization (i18n) and Localization (L10n)

-The Language Extension helps a publisher apply both internationalization (or internationalisation, if you so prefer) and localization (or localisation) without the need to do anything other than click and type the display names of the languages and pick the desired locales to localize against.
+The Language Extension helps a publisher apply both internationalization (or internationalisation, if you so prefer) and localization (or localisation) without the need to do anything other than select the desired language locales to localize against.
 Here's how you can do it.

 First, add the Language Extension to the visual designer canvas: